BotanDaniel/BotanDaniel/README.md

 Front End Devloper
 ------------------

-I've been learning to code as a hobby, at first I started learning python but then I've become passionate about web development, mostly Front End!
+I'am  learning to code as a hobby, at first I started learning python but then I've become passionate about web development, mostly Front End technologies!

 * 🌍  I'm based in Romania